Open-Data-Product-Initiative/odpg-dev/source/index.html.md

 meta:
   - name: description
-    content: The Open Data Product Specification (Linux Foundation project) is a vendor-neutral, open-source machine-readable data product metadata model.
-It defines the objects and attributes as well as the structure of digital data products.
+    content: The Data Product Graphs Specification is a vendor-neutral, machine-readable graph model for managing data products, use cases, business objectives, KPIs, and their relationships.
+It defines the nodes, edges, attributes, and structures needed to connect data product lifecycle management with measurable business value.
 ---

 # OPEN DATA PRODUCT GRAPHS - The Linux Foundation